 - A. A smooth and orderly transition between the Contractor and the predecessor Contractor is necessary to assure minimum disruption to vital Contractor services and Government activities. - B. The Contractor shall not disrupt official Government business or in any way interfere with the assigned duties of the predecessor Contractor's employees.
-The Contractor may notify the predecessor Contractor's employees that the Contractor will be assuming services upon the Contract start date and may distribute business cards, employment applications, brochures, and other company information to the predecessor Contractor's employees while they are on duty, provided that there is no interference with the Contract employee's assigned duties (e.g., during "off hours" or during relief or lunch breaks).
-However, the Contractor may not interview, recruit, schedule interviews, or conduct extensive discussions with the predecessor Contractor's employees while they are on duty. - C. The Government will provide the Contractor with the names, social security numbers, and anniversary dates of all employees working under the predecessor Contract as soon as is feasible after Contract award.
-The Service Contract Act does not require the predecessor Contractor to provide this information earlier than 10 days prior to the predecessor Contract ending date; however, the Government will request cooperation by the predecessor Contractor to provide this information upon award of this Contract. - D. The Contractor shall provide a Transition Management Plan within five (5) working days after award of the initial task order that should include details of the following elements: - 1.
+The Contractor may notify the predecessor Contractor's employees that the Contractor will be assuming services upon the BPA start date and may distribute business cards, employment applications, brochures, and other company information to the predecessor Contractor's employees while they are on duty, provided that there is no interference with the Contract employee's assigned duties (e.g., during "off hours" or during relief or lunch breaks).
+However, the Contractor may not interview, recruit, schedule interviews, or conduct extensive discussions with the predecessor Contractor's employees while they are on duty. - C. The Government will provide the Contractor with the names, social security numbers, and anniversary dates of all employees working under the predecessor Contract as soon as is feasible after BPA award.
+The Service Contract Act does not require the predecessor Contractor to provide this information earlier than 10 days prior to the predecessor Contract ending date; however, the Government will request cooperation by the predecessor Contractor to provide this information upon award of this BPA. - D. The Contractor shall provide a Transition Management Plan within five (5) working days after award of the initial task order that should include details of the following elements: - 1.
 A strategy for implementing supervisory functions, - 2.
 The process for transitioning predecessor employees, - 3.
-Equipment inventory and maintenance plan, - 4.
-Weapons security and maintenance plan, - 5.
+Equipment inventory and maintenance plan,

+- 4. Weapons security and maintenance plan, - 5.
 Ammunition management plan, - 6.
 A plan for establishing a reserve force and the current status of staffing levels, - 7.
 A progress report on obtaining permits, licenses, and registrations, - 8.
 A status report on submitting applications for personnel clearances, - 9.
 A strategy for training including schedules, locations, coordinating with FPS monitors, and class staffing levels.

-C-24.1 Phase-Out of Contract and Continuity of Services
+24.1 Phase-Out of Services and Continuity of Services

-- A. The Contractor must recognize that services under this Contract are vital to the Government and must be continued without interruption.
-Upon Contract expiration, a successor Contractor may continue such services.
+- A. The Contractor must recognize that services under this BPA are vital to the Government and must be continued without interruption.
+Upon BPA expiration, a successor Contractor may continue such services.
 The Contractor shall exercise its best efforts and cooperation to effect an orderly and efficient transition to a successor.
-The Government will request and the contractor shall provide the names, social security numbers, and anniversary dates of all employees when a new solicitation for follow-on services is developed. - B. After a new Contract is awarded, the Contractor shall disclose necessary personnel records sufficient to allow the successor Contractor to conduct interviews for possible transition (if the Contractor is not awarded the successor Contract).
-If selected employees are agreeable to the change, the incumbent Contractor shall grant release at a mutually agreed date. - C. The extent to which the Contractor cooperates with the Government and the successor Contractor during the Contract transition will be noted in the Contractor's final performance evaluation and will be part of the final performance rating.
+The Government will request and the contractor shall provide the names, social security numbers, and anniversary dates of all employees when a new solicitation for follow-on services is developed. - B. After a new BPA is awarded, the Contractor shall disclose necessary personnel records sufficient to allow the successor Contractor to conduct interviews for possible transition (if the Contractor is not awarded the successor BPA).
+If selected employees are agreeable to the change, the incumbent Contractor shall grant release at a mutually agreed date. - C. The extent to which the Contractor cooperates with the Government and the successor Contractor during the BPA transition will be noted in the Contractor's final performance evaluation and will be part of the final performance rating. - D. As part of the closeout process, the prior Contractor shall turn over to the successor Contractor all training, medical, suitability, and security records of officers from the prior Contractor who will work for the successor Contractor, within 30 days of the final day of performance.
+Failure to do so shall result in FPS withholding 10% of the final payment until this action is accomplished.

-C-25 Performance Evaluations
+25 Performance Evaluations